 - Spread the word!
 Pass this information along to anyone who might be interested in hosting or joining an event.
 Consider especially those who live in different countries or on different continents!
 Print an original HEPAW poster for use as a church bulletin or promotional poster or fill in the details of your event.

 - This year, Holden Village will celebrate Holden Evening Prayer Around the World on Wednesday, February 5, 2020.
 However, if you would prefer to celebrate on a different day during the same week, feel free to choose a day that works best for your community.

 - To purchase worship pamphlets, visit Gia Music.

 - Help us archive this celebration!
-Send any photos of your event to email@example.com or use the hashtag #HEPAW on social media!
+Send any photos of your event to firstname.lastname@example.org and use the hashtag #HEPAW on social media!

 - A 2017 video recording of Holden Evening Prayer is available for individual and congregational use.
 See above.

 Photo by Hannah Lauber